the-iter8/Noted/README.md

 A ~~simple~~ notes application based on Flask.
 Hosted at - https://the-noted.herokuapp.com/

 Features -
-- User Login Authecation Support, With CSRF Protection It Store the user's notes in a database (SQLite) and access it by logging it.
+- User Login Authecation Support, with CSRF protection It stores the user's notes in SQLite database and access it by logging in.

 - Addition, Deletion and Modification of Notes actively updated on the database.